2023 Most Popular Music Undergraduate Certificate Schools in Texas

 On average, music graduates from El Centro College take out $17,198 in student loans while working on their Undergraduate Certificate.

-A rank of #3 on this year’s list means Panola College is a great place for music students working on their undergraduate certificate.
+Out of the 6 schools in Texas that were part of this year’s ranking, Panola College landed the # 3 spot on the list.
 Panola College is a small public school located in the distant town of Carthage.

 About 50% of the students majoring in music at the school are women while 50% are male.